Here are some of the most common questions

 that laparoscopic surgeons who played video games were much better at advanced surgical

 skills.
 This is a very interesting finding, because these surgeons were playing

-the same commercial games that you and I play -- they weren't playing surgical simulators.
-So
+the same commercial games that you and I play -

 What role should parents play?

 Parents are in an extremely powerful position, but most don't seem to use it as well

 as they could.
 Research demonstrates that putting limits on the amount and content of

 children's media (including all screen media -